DIY Kitchen Curtains Made From A Pretty Fabric Shower Curtain

 I didn’t hem the panels yet because I wanted to check the measurements.
 Am I glad I did.
 Do you see this??
 I measured everything the same.
 I promise I did.
 I’m blaming the problem on the tape measure.

+The other panel is uneven too but not as bad.
+I took the panels down.
 Now we have a bare window.
 I refuse to put up the old curtain.

 I’m still trying to decide what to do with the two panels.
 I may cut up the remaining fabric from the shower curtain and add a valance or hankie type things between the two panels at the top.
 First of all I have to get the bottom even.
 Wish me luck.
 The curtain saga will be continued…..one way or the other…